rgj40q/laughing-succotash/doc.md

 ## §3.5

 There are two types of INFINITIVE PHRASES.
-The first consists of an intransitive infinitive, optionally followed by an adverb type B phrase.
+The first consists of an intransitive infinitive, optionally followed by an participle phrase.
 * *dormer* 'to sleep'
 * *dormer longem* 'to sleep for a long time'

-The second type consists of transitive infinitive, optionally followed by an adverb type B phrase, and then (obligatory) subargument phrase.
+The second type consists of transitive infinitive, optionally followed by an participle phrase, and then (obligatory) argument II phrase.
 * *amir te* 'to love you'
 * *amir maximem te* 'to love you much'

-Note the level shift, this is to distinguish adverb phrase for the main word and adverb phrase for the dependent words.
+Note the level shift, this is to distinguish participle phrase for the main word and participle phrase for the dependent words.
 * *amir maximem (↓) un amici boneh* 'to love a good friend much'
 * *amir maximem bonem (↓) un amici* 'to love a friend much and well'

-Similarly, INFINITIVE SUBPHRASE is one of two types.
-The first consists of an intransitive infinitive, optionally followed by an adverb type B subphrase.
+Similarly, INFINITIVE II PHRASE is one of two types.
+The first consists of an intransitive infinitive, optionally followed by an participle phrase.
 * *dormer* 'to sleep'
 * *dormer longef* 'to sleep for a long time'

-The second type consists of transitive infinitive, optionally followed by an adverb type B subphrase, and then (obligatory) subsubargument phrase.
+The second type consists of transitive infinitive, optionally followed by an participle II phrase, and then (obligatory) argument III phrase.
 * *amir te* 'to love you'
 * *amir maximef te* 'to love you much'

-Note however that INFINITIVE SUBSUBPHRASE may only consist of intransitive infinitive, optionally followed by an adverb type B subsubphrase.
+Note however that INFINITIVE III PHRASE may only consist of intransitive infinitive, optionally followed by an participle III phrase.
 The limitation is there because a phrase may not extend anymore through arguments.
 * *dormer* 'to sleep'
 * *dormer longep* 'to sleep for a long time'